It is a great pleasure to be here tonight in tribute to the fifty years of B'nai Zion and in honor of the special mission of the Jewish National Fund.

 The Jewish State found its fulfillment during a time when it bore witness, to use the words of Markham "… humanity betrayed, plundered, profaned, and disinherited."

 But it is yet possible that history will record this event as only the prelude to the betterment and therapy – not merely of a strip of land – but of a broad expanse of almost continental dimensions.
 Whether such a challenge will be seized, cannot be determined by the United States alone.
 But as we observe tonight the inspiring experience of Israel, we know that we must make the effort – and that we can once again demonstrate that "Rain Follows the Plough."

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 899, Folder: "B'nai Zion, New York City, 9 February 1958."
+Senate Files, Box 899, "B'nai Zion, New York City, 9 February 1958."
 John F. Kennedy Presidential Library.